ravik1345/Module---4-PowberBI-Dashboard-Project-/README.md

 # Conclusion

-After analysis of data I came to an conclusion that PowerBi dashboard yield a significant business key insight, The  Paisabazaar Credit Risk Monitor portfolio proves:
+After analysis of data I came to an conclusion that PowerBi dashboard yield a significant business key insight.
+**The  Paisabazaar Credit Risk Monitor portfolio proves:**
 Richer and older customers with a long credit history can easily survive a few late payments.
 Their high income acts as a safety net, allowing them to keep a 'Good' credit score.
 Lower-income customers often get trapped.
 They take out too many loans at once (like the 8-loan) and get hit with high interest rates (28%).
 This makes it very hard to pay on time, dragging them down into the 'Poor' credit score bracket.
 A massive 83% of the people in this data fall into the 'Standard' or 'Poor' categories.
 This means the vast majority of the portfolio carries a high risk of not paying back what they owe.